Degree-One Rational Cherednik Algebras for the Symmetric Group: Introduction

-We summarize the organization of the paper.
-Following a brief summary of general preliminaries in Section~\ref{Preliminaries} we restrict to the setting of the symmetric group and the two doubled representations of interest.
-In Section~\ref{Deg1RCAs} we collect together the definitions of the relevant maps developed in Sections~\ref{Lifting} and~\ref{DoubledStandardDefs} and present the resulting degree-one rational Cherednik algebras as quotient algebras.
-All pre-Drinfeld orbifold algebra maps are constructed in Section~\ref{InvSkewSymmBilMaps}.
-We analyze when these lift in Section~\ref{Lifting}, proving Theorems~\ref{thm:LOAMapsDoubledPerm},~\ref{thm:DOAMapsDoubledPerm}, and~\ref{thm:DOAMapsCombined} using details delayed to Sections~\ref{InvLieBrackets} and~\ref{ObstructionDetails}.
-Section~\ref{DoubledStandardDefs} begins with Proposition~\ref{prop:Extension} relating certain Drinfeld orbifold algebra maps for $G$ acting on a vector space $V$ to such maps when $G$ acts on a subrepresentation of $V$.
-This is used with the results from Section~\ref{Lifting} to describe in Theorems~\ref{thm:LOAMapsDoubledStd} and~\ref{thm:DOAMapsDoubledStd} all Drinfeld orbifold algebra maps for $S_n$ acting by the doubled standard representation on the subspace $\fhs \oplus \fh$ when the linear part is supported only on or only off the identity.
+The paper is organized as follows.
+After a brief summary of preliminaries in~Section~\ref{Preliminaries} that apply to any finite group acting linearly on $\mathbb{C}^n$, we restrict to the setting of the symmetric group and the two doubled representations of interest, except as noted in Lemmas~\ref{eigenvectors} and~\ref{le:orbitphixyphig}, Proposition~\ref{prop:directsum}, and Corollary~\ref{prop:Extension}.
+All pre-Drinfeld orbifold algebra maps for $S_n$ acting by the doubled permutation representation are constructed in~Section~\ref{InvSkewSymmBilMaps}.
+We~analyze when these lift in~Sections~\ref{InvLieBrackets} and~\ref{Lifting}, proving Theorems~\ref{thm:LOAMapsDoubledPerm},~\ref{thm:DOAMapsDoubledPerm}, and~\ref{thm:DOAMapsCombined} using computational details treated earlier in the two sections.
+In particular, Sections~\ref{AllVecInW}--\ref{TwoVecInWTwoIndices} provide explicit equations governing the parameter maps described in Theorem~\ref{thm:LOAMapsDoubledPerm} and Section~\ref{algvars} provides some related algebraic varieties that may be of independent interest.
+Section~\ref{DoubledStandardDefs} begins with Proposition~\ref{prop:directsum} providing conditions under which we can combine Drinfeld orbifold algebra maps for subrepresentations into a map for their direct sum.
+Corollary~\ref{prop:Extension} is then used with the results from Sections~\ref{InvLieBrackets} and~\ref{Lifting} to describe in Theorems~\ref{thm:LOAMapsDoubledStd} and~\ref{thm:DOAMapsDoubledStd} all Drinfeld orbifold algebra maps for $S_n$ acting by the doubled standard representation on the subspace $\mathfrak{h}^* \oplus \mathfrak{h}$ when the linear part is supported only on or only off the identity.
+In Section~\ref{Deg1RCAs} we present as quotients the resulting degree-one rational Cherednik algebras arising from the maps in~Sections~\ref{InvLieBrackets}--\ref{DoubledStandardDefs}.